 For media inquiries, call our Media Relations hotline at 501.351.6816.
 Click here for our fact sheet.

-CHI St. Vincent Hot Springs Cancer Center Earns National Accreditation from Commission on Cancer
+CHI St. Vincent Hot Springs Cancer Center Earns National Accreditation

 The CHI St. Vincent Hot Springs Cancer Center has been granted Three-Year Accreditation from the Commission on Cancer (CoC), a quality program of the American College of Surgeons.
 Accreditation recognizes that the cancer program meet 34 CoC quality care standards, is evaluated every three years through a survey process and maintains levels of excellence in the delivery of comprehensive patient-centered care.